How much should I expect to pay for Briviact® (brivaracetam) CV?

 7 Drug coverage under Medicare Part D is divided into four phases: 1) deductible, 2) initial coverage, 3) coverage gap, and 4) catastrophic.
 Each of these phases has different cost sharing amounts.

-8 IQVIA FIA claims data (Apr 2018 -Mar 2019) and Centers for Medicare & Medicaid Services (CMS).
-Medicaid and CHIP Overview for Assisters.
+8 IQVIA LAAD data (Jul 2019-Jun 2020) and Centers for Medicare & Medicaid Services (CMS).
+Medicaid and CHIP Overview.
 Maximum Allowable Copayments Determined by Eligible Population’s Household Income.
-Updated August 2019. **All out-of-pocket charges are based on the specific state’s defined payment amount for that service.
+Updated May 2020. **All out-of-pocket charges are based on the specific state’s defined payment amount for that service.
 Certain groups, including children, terminally ill individuals, and individuals residing in an institution are exempt from cost sharing.
-Refer to your state agency for details about Medicaid out-of-pocket costs. https://marketplace.cms.gov/technical-assistance-resources/fast-facts-medicaid-chip.pdf.
-Accessed December 2019.
+Refer to your state agency for details about Medicaid out-of-pocket costs. https://marketplace.cms.gov/technical-assistance-resources/medicaid-chip-overview.pdf.
+Accessed December 2020.

 9 Most consumers have some type of health insurance coverage that includes a prescription drug benefit.
 According to recent data, just under 9% of the total U.S. population is uninsured. (https://www.kff.org/state-category/health-coverage-uninsured/health-insurance-status).
 Accessed January 2023.